🎮

 R35S Plus becomes much easier to judge once it is forced into the same room as Circuit Sword, D-28S, and D008.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 R35S Plus versus Circuit Sword is interesting because better value is the obvious angle.
 Circuit Sword sits close enough to R35S Plus to make the comparison meaningful, but different enough to sharpen the buying decision.
 In practice, r35S Plus versus D-28S is interesting because better value is the obvious angle.
 D-28S sits close enough to R35S Plus to make the comparison meaningful, but different enough to sharpen the buying decision.
-From another angle, r35S Plus versus D008 is interesting because better value is the obvious angle.
-D008 sits close enough to R35S Plus to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, r35S Plus versus D008 is interesting because better value is the obvious angle.
+If R35S Plus feels almost right but not quite, D008 is the sort of nearby detour that can completely change the shortlist.

 R35S Plus does not publish a perfect battery-and-cooling story, but daily usability still shows up in the surrounding physical details.